-Regular Faculty: Paul Alvarez, Sarah Dunn, Megan Granquist, Allison Krich, Russell Muir, Marilyn Oliver, Karlita Warren.
-Pat Widolff.
-Dan Williams.
-Wendy Zwissler
+Regular Faculty: Paul Alvarez, Micaela Castillo, Megan Granquist, Allison Krich,

+Russell Muir, Karlita Warren, Pat Widolff, Wendy Zwissler

-The Kinesiology Department offers two undergraduate programs of study within two majors and one graduate program.
-The Physical Education Teacher Education (PETE) program prepares students to teach Physical Education in the State of California public school system.
+The Kinesiology Department offers three undergraduate concentrations of study within one major and one graduate program.
+The Physical Education Teacher Education (PETE) concentration prepares students to teach Physical Education in the State of California public school system.
 The Health and Human Performance (HHP) concentration prepares students for careers and graduate education in health and sport science professions.
+The Athletic Training (AT) concentration is designed for students who are interested in a pathway towards becoming a certified athletic trainer.
+The Master of Science (MSAT) degree prepares students to become Certified Athletic Trainers by addressing the educational and clinical competencies required to pass the Board of Certification (BOC) examination.